ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 We designed ss3sim to be reproducible, flexible, and rapid. *Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files.
-Further, the plain-text control files refer to individual cases, which allows researchers to reuse control files as much as possible across scenarios.
+Further, the plain-text control files refer to individual cases, which allows for the reuse of control files across scenarios.
 This reduces the chance for errors and simplifies the exploration of new scenarios.

-*Flexible*: ss3sim allows the user to specify their own OM and EM using all the possible configurations of SS3. ss3sim returns output in standard comma-separated-value (`.csv`) format allowing researchers to work with the output either using the package-provided functions or their own tools.
+*Flexible*: ss3sim allows the user to specify their own OM and EM using all the possible configurations of SS3. ss3sim returns output in standard comma-separated-value (`.csv`).
+This means that the output can be easily processed with the package-provided functions or with other tools.

 *Rapid*: First, ss3sim relies on SS3, which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software